ramankc6/Badmaash-Website/README.md

 [Here](https://www.youtube.com/watch?v=pXit3cEKdjQ) is a video of the website about half way though the redesign.\
 \
 [Here](https://youtu.be/VVVx523iWxY) is a video of the website after most of the redesign.
 I don't know if this will reseble the final product at the end but I am proud of it.\

+### Day 4 - 6
+I haven't updated this log in a while because I have been working on this project pretty much non-stop for the last couple days.
+A few things have changed since the last time I updated this log.\
+\
+Firstly I redid the design alot.
+I think I redid it atleast 10 times.
+I am really happy with how it turned out though.
+I think it looks really good.
+I wanted to make sure this left a good impression on the Snap recruiting team.\
+\
+I added a loading screen that I think looks pretty cool.
+It has a loading loading percentage that fills up and then the website loads.
+I also made it so that the nav bar changes colors based on the background using a scroll JavaScript function.\
+\
+I completly redid the menu section.
+I made it so that the user can flip through all the menu options and when the user hovers over one, it shares an image of that menu item.
+I think this is a really cool feature because it shows off every dish individually.\
+\
+I also made the website mobile responsive.
+It doesn't look as good on mobile but it doesn't look awkward.
+All the PC features also work on mobile.
+The only difference is that the menu image changes on tap and not on hover.
+I did think becasue hovering is super buggy on mobile.\
+\
+I also added a map under the restaurant's address.
+I think this is a really cool feature because it allows the user to see where the restaurant is located.
+This was my first time using APIs so I really struggled with it.
+I endded up accedently posting my API key to the public repo 3 different times.
+I fixed it by changing the key and rebasing my repo (which is also something new I learned).\
+\
+Another really cool feature I added was text that says if the restaurant is open or closed.
+It also shows how many minutes/hours until the restaurant opens/closes.
+I think this is a really cool feature because it allows the user to know if the restaurant is open or not without having to call them.\
+\
+Lastly, a feature that I sadly couldn't implement was a fully functional contact form.
+Well technically, I was able to implement it but for some reason it wouldn't work unless my API key was public.
+I tried using gitignore and a .env file but for some reason it was having trouble reading the .env file.
+For fear of my API key being abused, I left the feature out.
+I did end up accidently posting the password to my email but I rebased the repo right away and changed my password\
+\
+I used Netlify to host my website since GitHub pages isn't great with Svelte.\
+\
+I am now going to work on adding more to the readme and cleaning up my code so it looks presentable.\